top of page

 1. Familiarise Yourself with School Policies - and Fill in the Gaps

-Many schools provide guidelines about acceptable communication methods, meeting protocols, or the division of responsibilities.
+Many schools will provide guidelines about acceptable communication methods, meeting protocols, or the division of responsibilities.
 Start by understanding your school’s policies and using them as a foundation.
 Where gaps exist, develop personal boundaries that align with your workload and values.
 For example, if your school doesn’t have limits on after-hours emails, you might set your own rule: “I respond to messages during working hours only.”

 2. Be Clear About Communication Expectations